sarahrainbow/Bookworms/Docs/9-Sprint2-Review.md

 ## Any comments from team

 - (FE) I'm not sure that we need an IsAvailable column in the copy table now that we have a stored procedure that can calculate availability.
+- (CS) Need to try more complicated scripts to develop skills and thinking